orbs-network/orbs-spec/behaviors/v1_1/ethereum-proxy.md

 * Syncing is based on a "pause \ resume" mechanism - governed by the elections events - Syncing until the Elections closing time.
 After the Elections results is calculated the next Elections closing time is set and syncing resumes.
 * The PoS proxy state is maintained in the `_ElectionsProxy` system contract, which also controls the syncing process.
 The `_Elections` system contract deduces the elections results based on the PoS proxy state.
 * The SyncingScheduler component dictates a more flexible and optimized approach to advance each Topic independently and not to query Ethereum node on every Orbs block execution.
-* "Transactional pattern" - before sync get current state into local variable -> get all data and start updating the local variable - on error break and do nothing -> set state based on the new variable  + update last sync block_number.
+* The proxy syncing runs in the context of the Triggers transaction.
    * To avoid failing the triggers transaction entirely, errors are wrapped in the EthereumConnector call_result and handled inside the contract logic (this only applies to EthereumGetLogs call).
 Thus, skipping the `Processor` default panic interrupt behavior.
+   * "Transactional pattern" \ "All or nothing" behavior: before sync get current state into local variable -> get all data and start updating the local variable -> process the data retrieved by order. [on error break and do nothing \ on success - set state based on the new variable  + update last sync block_number + emit events].
 * Ethereum PoS contracts upgrade \\ TODO.
 * "Auditability" - Logging the mirrored data (in the Orbs VC blocks) to facilitate verification of the state correctness. \\ TODO.
 * A future optimization would involve caching the data retrieved from calls to avoid multiple calls across topics.